barkbox/project-challenge/README.md

   });
 </script>
 ```
-Created a javascript view to replace the contents in dogs with paged table data such that clicking on a page triggers an ajax request. <br />
+Created a javascript view to to be executed when the ajax request is returned.
+The following code replaces the contents of the dogs div with the dogs partial. <br />
 <br />
 app/views/index.js.erb
 ```javascript